BacHaSoftware/hr_attendance_auto_checkout/README.md

 ### Installation

 1. Install module  <code>bhs_password_policy</code>
-2. In <code>Setting</code>, go to the <code>Password Policy</code> then configuration section
+2. In <code>Setting</code>, go to the <code>Auto Checkout Configuration</code> then configure work start time and work end time
-Configure your desired password rules based on the given parameters

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-Strengthen your Odoo system with our Password Policy module, ideal for all industries.
-Set up strong password policies quickly and easily to keep your data safe.
+Feature allows to automatically check out if employees forget to check out.

 #### Featured Highlight:

-🌟 <code>Strong Password Requirements</code>: Ensure passwords include uppercase, lowercase, numbers, and special characters.

-🌟 <code>Automatic Password Updates</code>: Set passwords to automatically expire, prompting users to change them regularly.

-🌟 <code>Simple Setup</code>: Adjust settings directly from the General Settings menu, applying strong password policies across your organization effortlessly.
+🌟 <code>Easy To Use</code>: Adjust settings directly from the General Settings menu, applying auto check out for your organization effortlessly.

-🌟 <code>Prevent Password Reuse</code>: Stop the reuse of old passwords and set time limits on how often passwords can be changed to enhance security.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>